US travel industry to Chinese tourists: What trade war?

 San Francisco has expanded its social media presence on Chinese apps to market year-round travel to millennial tourists.

-Across the country, the U.S. tourism industry is trying to counter one of the casualties of the trade war with China that is still raging despite this month's temporary truce: A drop in the flow of affluent Chinese visitors to the U.S. As the conflict has dragged on for 15 months with no meaningful breakthrough, the travel industry has rushed to try to minimize the damage.
+Across the country, the U.S. tourism industry is trying to counter one of the casualties of the trade war with China that is still raging despite a temporary truce this month: A drop in the flow of affluent Chinese visitors to the U.S. As the conflict has dragged on for 15 months with no meaningful breakthrough, the travel industry is trying to minimize the damage.

 Concerns among U.S. tourism agencies have grown as Beijing has warned that Chinese travelers to the United States may face harassment.
 Compounding the problem is increased difficulty in obtaining U.S. visas.